frostyslav/OSGenome/README.md

 - ✅ Security headers (XSS, clickjacking protection)
 - ✅ No debug mode in production

-See [SECURITY.md](SECURITY.md) for detailed security information.
+See our [Security Documentation](docs/SECURITY.md) for detailed security information.

 ## Performance & Caching ⚡

-OSGenome now includes intelligent caching and lazy loading to optimize performance:
+OSGenome includes intelligent caching and lazy loading to optimize performance:

 - ✅ **Lazy Loading**: Data loaded on-demand, not at startup
 - ✅ **LRU Cache**: Automatic caching with smart eviction